-The electric savings from solar energy can have a huge impact on your business or farm’s bottom line.
-Depending on your solar system’s production, how much electricity you use, and how much your energy costs, a solar system can reach payback in just a few years.
-But in order to have that great source of free energy, you have to first make an upfront investment.
+The electric savings from solar energy can greatly impact your business or farm’s bottom line.
+Depending on your solar system’s production, how much electricity you use, and how much your energy costs, a solar system can reach a payback in just a few years.
+But to have that great source of free energy, you must first make an upfront investment.

-With declining material and installation costs and attractive incentives like the Solar Investment Tax Credit and accelerated depreciation, that upfront investment is easier to make.
-Add in electricity savings and you could have a significant and reliable ROI.
+With declining material and installation costs and attractive incentives like the 30% Solar Investment Tax Credit and accelerated depreciation, that upfront investment is easier to make.
+Add in electricity savings, and you could have a significant and reliable ROI.

 But, if you qualify, the cherry on top of this investment could be the USDA REAP Grant.

 The USDA’s Rural Energy for America Program (REAP) gives grants to agricultural producers and rural small businesses to help fund energy-efficiency improvements and renewable energy projects.
-These grants can cover up to 25% of the total installation cost of your solar system.
+These grants can cover up to 40% of the total installation cost of your solar system (up to $1 million).

 However, USDA Grants are extremely competitive, with hundreds of farmers and businesses in rural areas trying for a piece of the limited funds.
 Even without it, solar is a great investment for many, but a little extra help can’t hurt!

-At Paradise Energy, we have an 80% success rate in obtaining grants for our customers.
+At Paradise Energy, we have a success rate of over 80% in obtaining grants for our customers.
 Our grant-writing experts will take care of all the paperwork for you, making it easy and stress-free for you.
-In this blog, we’ll share our expertise and explain all you need to know about the grant process and its requirements.
+This blog will share our expertise and explain all you need to know about the grant process and its requirements.

 Though you’re probably excited to start saving money with a new solar system, you may not want to just apply to whichever Round is sooner.
 The rules are a little different for each, and you can only apply one time per project.
 This means selecting the right Round is crucial to your chances of getting a grant.

-Because the USDA’s year starts on October 1 and ends on September 30, the Fall Round is the first Round of their year.
+Because the USDA’s year starts on October 1 and ends on September 30, the fall round is the year's first round.
 This Round is for grant applications of $20,000 or less.

-A few months later in March comes the Round 2 – the Spring Round.
+A few months later, in March, comes Round 2 - the Spring Round.
 If you’re interested in a grant over $20,000, you would have to apply to this Round.

 How Many Chances Do I Get for a USDA REAP Grant?

-If you enter in Round 1, you will have five chances to receive your grant.
-If you enter in Round 2, you will have three chances if your grant amount is for $20,000 or less and two chances if your grant amount is over $20,000.
+If you enter Round 1, you will have five chances to receive your grant.
+If you enter Round 2, you will have three chances if your grant amount is $20,000 or less and two chances if your grant amount is over $20,000.

 Here’s how a grant application progresses throughout the Rounds.